Image segmentation: Simulated annealing (SA)

 Derived as an analogue of annealing in metallurgy, simulated annealing (SA) uses change in pixel label over iterations and estimates the difference in energy of each newly formed graph to the initial data.
 If the newly formed graph is more profitable, in terms of low energy cost, given by:

 the algorithm selects the newly formed graph.
 Simulated annealing requires the input of temperature schedules which directly affects the speed of convergence of the system, as well as energy threshold for minimization to occur.

 Alternative algorithms

 A range of other methods exist for solving simple as well as higher order MRFs.
 They include Maximization of Posterior Marginal, Multi-scale MAP estimation, Multiple Resolution segmentation and more.
 Apart from likelihood estimates, graph-cut using maximum flow and other highly constrained graph based methods exist for solving MRFs.

-Image segmentation using MRF and expectation–maximization
+Image segmentation using MAP and expectation–maximization

 The expectation–maximization algorithm is utilized to iteratively estimate the a posterior probabilities and distributions of labeling when no training data is available and no estimate of segmentation model can be formed.
 A general approach is to use histograms to represent the features of an image and proceed as outlined briefly in this three-step algorithm: